Primary.com | Jan 2020

 Responsibilities: UX Research, Strategy, UX Design, Visual Design

+Increased conversion and by 4.6% on mobile and 2.4% on desktop.
 Managed a UX research freelancer and a freelance UI designer for parts of this project.
 Worked closely with internal stakeholders and engineers.

 Product Detail Page - Desktop